A multi-modal vision-language model for generalizable annotation-free pathology localization: Methods

 \subsubsection{Comparative Methods}

 In this section, we introduced the comparative algorithms we employed, which are categorized into four main groups: vision-language pre-training methods, self-supervised pre-training methods, unsupervised anomaly detection methods, and saliency-based methods.
-Each category will was discussed in detail in the following subsections.
+Each category will be discussed in detail in the following subsections.

-\bmhead{Medical vision-language pre-training Methods} Four medical vision-language pre-training methods were compared in this study, including ConVIRT \cite{convirt}, GLoRIA \cite{huang2021gloria}, BioViL \cite{boecking2022making}, and MedKLIP \cite{wu2023medklip}.
+\bmhead{Medical Vision-Language Pre-Training Methods} Ten medical vision-language pre-training methods were compared in this study, including ConVIRT \cite{convirt}, GLoRIA \cite{huang2021gloria}, BioViL \cite{boecking2022making}, MedKLIP \cite{wu2023medklip}, CLIP \cite{clip}, PLIP \cite{plip}, BiomedCLIP \cite{biomedclip}, QuiltNet \cite{quilt}, and CONCH \cite{conch}.
 ConVIRT improves visual representations by maximizing the agreement between true image-text pairs versus random pairs via a bidirectional contrastive objective between the image and text modalities.
 GLoRIA proposes an attention-based framework that learns global and local representations by comparing subregions of images with words in paired reports.
 BioViL achieves better text modeling by adopting an improved lexicon and innovative language pre-training methods.
-Then, contrastive learning is utilized with paired text and images.
-MedKLIP first extracts medical information from radiology reports through a triplet extraction module.
-Then. it uses a Transformer-based fusion model to combine this information and visual signals at the image block level, enhancing the capability of medical diagnostics.
-These 4 methods were employed in our study as state-of-the-art medical vision-language pre-training comparative methods.
+MedKLIP extracts medical information from radiology reports via a triplet extraction module and uses a transformer-based fusion model to integrate this information with image features.
+Other models are compared as state-of-the-art algorithms for histopathology, which can be found on Hugging Face.
+These models represent the latest advancements in medical vision-language pre-training.

-\bmhead{Self-supervised pre-training Methods} RETFound \cite{zhou2023foundation} is a self-supervised pre-training model for retinal images that learns generalizable representations from unlabeled retinal images, providing a basis for label-efficient model adaptation across various applications.
-In this study, we utilized this model for transfer learning on the retinal fundus dataset using classification annotations and compared it with our proposed annotations-free AFLoc.
+\bmhead{Self-Supervised Pre-Training Methods} RETFound \cite{zhou2023foundation} is a self-supervised pre-training model for retinal images that learns generalizable representations from unlabeled retinal images, providing a basis for label-efficient model adaptation across various applications.
+In this study, we used this model for transfer learning on the retinal fundus dataset using classification annotations and compared it with our proposed annotations-free AFLoc.